-- (1) Three and four-plex dwelling units, where allowed, shall require the same area and dimensions as single and two-family uses and shall be reviewed and approved using the Modified Site Plan Review process pursuant to 260-89. - (2) Areas dedicated to open space shall be contiguous to each other to the maximum extent feasible.
-This open space requirement is for housing developments on one parcel and are not a conservation subdivision. - (3) The maximum width and depth for the building footprint of a single three or four-plex building, or a single ~~multi-family~~multifamily dwelling unit having 35-8 units shall be 65 feet. - (4) Table 2 does not include the FW and LI districts because no residential uses are permitted in those districts. - (5) FRDs are not permitted in any R5 area located within the Scenic Overlay District.
+- (1) Three and four-plex dwelling units shall require the same area and dimensions as single and two-family uses and shall be reviewed and approved using the Modified Site Plan Review process pursuant to 260-89. - (2) Areas dedicated to open space shall be contiguous to each other to the maximum extent feasible.
+This open space requirement is for housing developments on one parcel and are not a conservation subdivision. - (3) The maximum width and depth for the building footprint of a single three or four-plex building, or a single multi-family dwelling unit having 5-8 units shall be 65 feet.